 I have an Associates Degree in Business from Joliet Junior College.

-SECRETARY – Mary Nunez
+ADVISER – Mary Nunez

 My name is Mary Nunez and I work in the CSE/Chemical Sciences and Engineering Division in Bldg.
 205. I have been in CSE for a little over 2 years but have been at the laboratory for 30 years.
 Little did I know I would graduate from East Chicago, IN, in June 1980 and start working here in July and be here ever since.
 I have been in a couple divisions here at Argonne but have finally found the position that I love and division that I call home.
 My plans are to be here until I retire.

-I am also the Secretary for the Argonne Hispanic Latino Club and contribute my time & help when ever I can.
+I am also the Adviser for the Argonne Hispanic Latino Club and contribute my time & help whenever I can.
 The people at Argonne are like family and I have grown up with them over my 30 years of service.
 My job is stressful at times but I enjoy the interaction with my co-workers and look forward to each day.
 The atmosphere, the benefits, and the people are one of a kind and I am very lucky to work here.
 I enjoy biking, walking, cooking/eating, and being with my family & friends which includes my 3 year old golden lab Willie, and my 2 year old beagle Rico!